Michael J. Snarskis: Career

 When Snarskis received his Ph.D. in 1978, there was almost no scientific archeology in Costa Rica.

 Snarskis founded the Archeology Department at the Museo Nacional de Costa Rica in San José, Costa Rica, and directed it for 10 years, hiring the first Costa Rican archeology students to work there.
 He became a professor of archaeology at the Universidad de Costa Rica, remaining there for 14 years.
 As an archeologist and conservationist, Snarskis worked for the Tayutic Foundation, which seeks to preserve and explore the Guayabo National Monument.
 The Jade Museum and the Gold Museum, both in San José, Costa Rica, had Snarskis as their technical advisor.

-Snarskis founded and edited VÍNCULOS: Revisita de Antropologia del Museo Nacional de Costa Rica, a professional journal that won awards for scientific excellence and which continues to be published today, one of the longest runs for a scientific journal in Latin America.
+Snarskis founded and edited Vínculos: Revista de Antropología del Museo Nacional de Costa Rica, an academic journal published by the National Museum of Costa Rica.
+The journal has continued publication since its establishment.

 From 1986 to 1997 Snarskis took on an international mission job as chief editor and head of publications for the Inter-American Institute for Cooperation on Agriculture (IICA).

 Michael Snarskis died quietly, apparently while reading a book, at his home in Costa Rica on January 24, 2011.